 Most LTD plans consider a person disabled if they have a medical condition that causes them to 1) be unable to perform their work duties for the first two years of the policy and 2) be unable to work in almost any job for the following years.
 Each LTD plan defines disability as slightly different, so look over your plan policy to see how your plan determines “disabled.”

 Evaluating Disability for People with Post Laminectomy Syndrome

-The primary qualifier for many patients seeking disability benefits for post laminectomy syndrome will be the Residual Functional Capacity (RFC) assessment that indicates how the condition affects and limits their life activities.
-Since pain is the primary symptom of post laminectomy syndrome/failed back syndrome, the insurance company looks at pain when assessing claims for this condition.
+The primary qualifier for many patients seeking disability benefits for post-laminectomy syndrome will be the Residual Functional Capacity (RFC) assessment that indicates how the condition affects and limits their life activities.
+Since pain is the primary symptom of post-laminectomy syndrome/failed back syndrome, the insurance company looks at the claimant’s pain level when assessing claims for this condition.

 Pain is evaluated on:

 - The location, frequency, intensity, and duration of your pain;